Original source: Layer0

 Largest Contentful Paint (LCP), First Input Delay (FID), Cumulative Layout Shift (CLS)

-5. Check on your average scores.
+5. Check your average scores.
 LCPs of 2.5 seconds or less, FIDs of 100 milliseconds or less, and a CLS of .1 or less are considered good user experiences.

 Average metric data

 6. To determine whether you pass a single Core Web Vital metric, check the percentage in the green bar.
 If it’s 75% or higher, you pass.
-This means your web page delivers a good user experience for that particular metric, at least 75% of the time someone visits it.
+This means your web page delivers a good user experience for that particular metric at least 75% of the time someone visits it.

 Core Web Vital threshold - 75th percentile

-There is both lab and field data on the PageSpeed Insights page.
+There are both lab and field data on the PageSpeed Insights page.
 Field data is from real users who actually load and interact with your page.
 Lab data is measured with a controlled test under ideal conditions and does not capture real-world bottlenecks (ie. device, network conditions, settings, etc.).

-Rank is based off of Field Data
+Rank is based on Field Data

 To see your audit, follow the steps below: